 Add another 1-2 tablespoons of tapioca starch if the batter is too sticky and mix again.

-How to form your vegan burgers
+How to form your burgers

 When your batter is ready, form your patties.
 Start by rolling a ball in your hand, using a little under 3/4 cup worth of the mixture.
 Press the mixture firmly using both hands into a dense ball to ensure no gaps in between.
 This will help the patties hold together while baking.